christoschatz/School-Projects/README.md

 # School-Projects
-A repository to organize my school projects during my studies
+This is a repository that containes coding projects i worked on during my studies